run-ai/docs/docs/Administrator/Cluster-Setup/cluster-prerequisites.md

 ## User requirements

-__Usage of containers and images:__ The individual researcher's work is based on container images.
+__Usage of containers and images:__ The individual Researcher's work is based on container images.
 Containers allow IT to create standard software environments based on mix and match of various cutting-edge software.

 <!-- ## Fractional GPU Requirements